Jet broadening in dense inhomogeneous matter: The Final State Distribution and Its Properties

-where $\cP(\x)$ is a transform of $\cP(\p)$, the (broadening) probability for a particle of energy $E$ to acquire transverse momentum $\p$ due to propagation in the medium for a distance $L$, and $\hat{\mathsf S}\left(\tvec x\right)$ is a shift operator being an identity operator in the absence of gradients.
+is a shift operator being an identity operator in the absence of gradients.
 One can immediately see that $\cP(\p)$ is self-normalized, and that $\hat{\mathsf S}\left(\tvec x\right)$ does not change particle number at a given fixed energy.

 It is instructive to compare the resummed final state distribution to the one obtained at the first order in opacity by evaluating the leading moments:

 where $F(\tvec p)$ is an arbitrary function.
 Following \cite{Sadofyev:2021ohn}, we focus on a Gaussian initial distribution